 The Exotic Shorthair is a relatively new breed that was first developed in the 1960s.
 They were made to be nearly identical copies of Persians, except their coats.
 These cats have a special coat that’s much shorter, softer, and plusher than a Persian’s coat.
 This results in Exotic Shorthairs having a rounded, soft look like a teddy bear.

 They may not look the same, but Himalayans are practically identical to Persian cats in every way but their coloration.
 Himalayans are essentially Persian cats with the colorations and markings of a Siamese.
-They make excellent companions because of their easy-going nature and even temper.
+This famous cat breed makes an excellent companion because of their easy-going nature and even temper.
 They’re playful animals that can be easily entertained for hours with a small toy, laser pointer, or just a crumpled piece of paper.

 13. Maine Coon